RTradeLtd/Lens/README.md

 4) In a seperate shell, run `./temporal-lens client` to show a small example of a basic index request, and search request

 Note that the first time running `./temporal-lens client` with a fresh badgerds instance will cause the search to fail.
 Simply re-run `./temporal-lens client` and the search will succeed.
 The badgerds instance is stored in `/data/lens/badgerds-lens` to enable easy backup.

+Currently the CLI is "pre-setup" for easy testing, and demo-ing of Lens functionality, namely